alireza12t/immigration_documents_LATEX_Canada/README.md

 ## License

-This project is provided under the MIT License.
-Feel free to adapt and modify it as needed for personal use.
+You may adapt and modify this project for personal use.
+However, please reference the original repository in your documentation or notes even if significant changes have been made.
+The original repository URL: <https://github.com/alireza12t/immigration_documents_LATEX_Canada>.
+Thank you for acknowledging the work of original contributors.